Software Foundations with Arduino ShieldBot and PixyCam

-Learn how to plan, write, and debug code for a robot
+Learn how to plan, adapt, and debug code for a robot

 SMART is an ARM Endorsed program